What is this course about?

 You will need an account with the UCalgary IT service, without which you cannot access D2L.

 To participate in synchronous groupwork sessions, and to communicate with your instructor, TAs, and fellow students, you need a Zoom account.
 To participate with audio and video, you need a microphone and webcam, ideally on a computer with keyboard and mouse.
 However, attending the synchronous Zoom sessions is not required to pass the course.

-Instructions for setting these things up and additional tips for how to best learn online are available at:
+Instructions for getting IT and Zoom accounts, accessing D2L, and additional tips for how to best learn online are available at: